wesleyegberto/emulators/chip8/README.md

 ### CPU

-The original implementation of the Chip-8 language includes 36 different instructions, including math, graphics, and flow control functions.
+The original implementation of the Chip-8 language includes [36 different instructions](https://github.com/mattmikolay/chip-8/wiki/CHIP%E2%80%908-Instruction-Set), including math, graphics, and flow control functions.

-All instructions are 2 bytes long and are stored as most-significant-byte first.
+All instructions are 2 bytes long and are stored as most-significant-byte first (big-endian).
 In memory, the first byte of each instruction should be located at an even addresses.
 If a program includes sprite data, it should be padded so any instructions following it will be properly situated in RAM.

+The crytal clock operates at 1.76 MHz.

 ### Memory